 Samurai vs Ninja

-Samurai warriors are understood to be clad in full war gear or kimonos.
+• Samurai warriors are understood to be clad in full war gear or kimonos.
 Ninjas are said to be donned in tight clothing.
-They are in fact fully clothed and only their eyes become visible.
-This is the reason why the war gear of samurai warriors is colored whereas the war gear of ninja warriors is black in color.
+They are, in fact, fully clothed, and only their eyes become visible.
+This is the why the war gear of samurai warriors is colored whereas the war gear of ninja warriors is black in color.

 • It is important to note that both samurai and ninja warriors are guided by different codes of war ethics.
 Samurai warriors follow the bushido ethics of war.
 Ninja warriors, on the other hand, follow the unorthodox code of war ethics.

 • Samurais lived openly receiving honor from people and leaders.
 Ninjas, due to the mercenary lifestyle, had to lead a quiet life in the anonymity.

 • Ninjas used any methods to achieve their objective whereas, for samurais, their honor was supreme.

 • Samurais fought their fights in the open.
 Ninjas rarely went for open combat.
 Stealth was their greatest weapon.

 These are the differences between samurai and ninja.